-This work originally developed from postdoctoral research at the University of Rhode Island which was directed by David Freeman.
-Nanoparticles of ammonium chlorides, nitrates, sulfates and other salts are formed in the atmosphere as a result of acid-base reactions between reagents from natural and human sources, and our current research focuses on their structures and reactivity trends as a function of size, concomitantly revealing new information about intermolecular forces.
-Our latest work (see (1) below) indicates that ammonium fluoride clusters exhibit three different kinds of hydrogen bonds, depending on the size and charge state of the particle.
+Nanoparticles of ammonium chlorides, nitrates, sulfates and other salts are formed in the atmosphere as a result of acid-base reactions between reagents from natural and human sources.
+Our current research focuses on their structures and reactivity trends as a function of size, concomitantly revealing new information about intermolecular forces.
+Our latest work (see (1) and (2) below) indicates that ammonium fluoride nanoclusters exhibit three different kinds of hydrogen bonds, depending on the size and charge state of the particle.

-(3) A. Matro, D.L.
+(4) A. Matro, D.L.
 Freeman, and R.Q.
 Topper, Computational study of the structures and thermodynamic properties of ammonium chloride clusters using a parallel J-walking approach,Journal of Chemical Physics104, 8690 (1996).
-PDF